Umbral-Tension/linux-automation/README.md

 # Linux Automation
 This is a suite of scripts that
-1. Provides convenience functionalities to make daily computing more convenient.
+1. Provides convenience functionalities to make daily computing nicer.
 2. attempts to automate the process of installing and configuring most of the software I would put on any fresh Linux installation to make it usable to me.

-## 3rd party software it installs:
+## **3rd party software it installs:**

-- Dependencies
+### Dependencies
 - Zenity
 - tree
 - python modules
 	- ipython
 	- PyQt5, pandas, mutagen, colorama, progress
+-GNOME extensions
+	- Window Calls

+### Non-dependencies
+-GNOME extensions
+	- Alphabetical App Grid
+	- AppIndicator and KStatusNotifierItem Support
+	- Dash To Panel
+	- Media Controls
+	- NoAnnoyance v2
+	- User Themes
 - Keyd
 - git
 - Spotify Adblocker